Voltage: 220V, Frequency: 50Hz

 , International New Year’s Eve.
 Not a public holiday but celebrated in Thailand as it is through much of the world.

 Health & Fitness

 Note: Thai visa regulations do change from time to time.
-We strongly advise that you check with your closest Thai consulate or embassy in Australia before you travel.
+We strongly advise that you check with your closest Thai consulate or embassy before you travel.
 It is your responsibility to ensure you have the appropriate visa for your travels.